 The Lancaster Host is now Wyndham Lancaster Resort and Convention Center

-For many years, we hosted our live continuing education seminars at the Lancaster Host, a hotel and resort located in the heart of Amish Country, Lancaster, PA.
-The hotel was often very generous and would provide discounts for our attendees planning to stay the night.
-As a hotel and convention center with a large auditorium, The Lancaster Host was a great option to accommodate our many guests for our two-day seminars.
+For many years, we hosted our live Continuing Education seminars at the Lancaster Host, a hotel and resort in the heart of Amish Country, Lancaster, PA.
+As a hotel and convention center with a large auditorium, free parking, reasonable hotel rates, and many restaurants nearby, the Lancaster Host was a great option to accommodate our many guests for our two-day seminars.

 As a result of the COVID-19, many mental health providers now offer virtual treatments.
 These modalities have many challenges for therapists.
 These mini-webinar CE home study programs focus on various aspects of online therapy, providing virtual treatment, and interactions with clients from a distance.